How Much Compensation Can I Claim For A Work-Related Illness?

 Work-related illness covers any medical condition or disorder, pre-existing or otherwise, which is either caused or made worse through an event at a place of employment.
 As you should be able to see, this covers a broad range of different issues that may be afflicting you and includes medical conditions that are only aggravated by a workplace accident rather than caused by it.

-The reasons why work-related stress is such a prevalent illness caused by work is twofold.
+The reasons why work-related stress is such a prevalent illness caused by work are twofold.
 Firstly, stress is in effect a mental condition.
 This means that it is able to affect people working in any possible job, regardless of whether they are in a career with risk factors for illness.
 Secondly, work-related stress can easily exacerbate pre-existing illnesses and cause further conditions that affect people, such as anxiety and insomnia.
+So, it is possible to make illness and injury claims against your employer, even for mental conditions that have been caused by work.

 If you are making a work-related illness claim for work-related stress, then it may be difficult to determine responsibility, and thereby financial liability, for your illness.
 If your stress has come about through voluntary overtime, then your employer may not be liable at all.
 However, typically work-related stress falls under the duty of care of your employer, and as such, they are normally considered liable if they ignored health and safety regulations regarding such matters.